edgeimpulse/example-standalone-inferencing/README.md

 This builds and runs an exported impulse locally on your machine.
 See the documentation at [Deploy your model as a C++ library](https://docs.edgeimpulse.com/docs/deploy-your-model-as-a-c-library).
 There is also a [C version](https://github.com/edgeimpulse/example-standalone-inferencing-c) of this application.

+> **No hardware optimization!** This example repository contains the bare minimum example of compiling your impulse, and does not contain hardware optimizations for MPUs or on Linux.
+See [example-standalone-inferencing-linux](https://github.com/edgeimpulse/example-standalone-inferencing-linux) to compile with optimizations.

 ## Basic steps

  * Download and unzip your Edge Impulse C++ library into this directory